Tag: Pakistan

 The Indus seals, also called Harappan seals depicting finely executed carvings, approximately dating as far back as 5000 years, are highly sophisticated heritage artifacts which mirror the religious, social and intellectual excellence of Indus valley civilization.
 The seals, many as tiny as 3cms / 3cms, and weighing nine to ten grams approximately were discovered in the vast expanse of Indus civilization sites of Harappa – Mohenjo-Daro and north western parts of Pakistan.

-The thousands of seals, unearthed in the Indus valley, depicted in most of them the picture of a bull with single horn and mysterious symbols inscribed.
+The thousands of seals, unearthed in the Indus valley, depicted in most of them the picture of Rhinoceros and mysterious symbols inscribed.
 The existence of such an animal has not been found so far nor the symbols deciphered.
 These seals are the archaeological proof of the civilization that existed around 1500 B.C.

 $ 1150.00